feerposser/basic-docker-network-tutorial/readme.md

+(building)

-# Docker network example and explanation
+# Basic Docker network example and explanation

->This is a explanation with examples about docker network.
+>This is a explanation with examples about docker network for developers.
 Hope you enjoy (:

 When we talk about diferent docker services connecting one another, it is implicit that we're using networks.
 Depending on what you're coding, maybe there is no reasons to worry about create and managing networks because many times Docker runs everything for us.